 2. Choose the type of fish you like

 Most Chinese like to steam the whole fish.
 The ideal size of fish for steaming is between 500g to 1kg.
-The flesh is relatively thin which allows the steam reaches the interior of the fish quickly, and cooked through the whole fish evenly.
+The flesh is relatively thin, allowing the steam to quickly reach the fish’s interior and evenly cook through the whole fish.

 3. Rinse the fish with boiling water

-Once you have cleaned the fish, it is a good practice to pour some hot water over the fish a few times.
-Boiling water helps to remove the fishy smell of the fish.
+Once you have cleaned the fish, pouring hot water over it a few times is a good practice.
+Boiling water helps to remove the fish’s fishy smell.

 4. The black bean sauce

-It may not look appetizing on its own, but once after cooking with other ingredients, it will transform even the most tasteless foodstuff into an umami-packed delicacy.
+It may not look appetizing, but after cooking with other ingredients, it will transform even the most tasteless foodstuff into an umami-packed delicacy.

-If you are using the whole black bean, soak it in water until adequately hydrated before use.
+- If you are using the whole black bean, soak it in water until adequately hydrated before use.
 Put the black bean in a mortar with the garlic, some sesame oil, and sugar and blend it into a paste.
+This is the basic black bean sauce recipe.

-If you are using the ready-made black bean paste that has been salted, just mix with some sugar, sesame oil, and you have your own black bean paste ready.
-Test the saltiness of the paste, as you may not need to add any salt if you are using the store-bought, salted black bean paste.
+- If you use ready-made salted black bean paste, mix it with sugar and sesame oil, and you have your black bean paste.
+Test the saltiness of the paste, as you may not need to add any salt if you are using store-bought salted black bean paste.
+Some black bean sauce is combined with garlic as black bean garlic sauce,

-Spread the black bean paste on the top surface of the fish evenly.
+Spread the black bean paste evenly on the top surface of the fish.

-Note: There is another similar bean paste called mianchi 面豉.
-This item is different from the fermented white soybean paste which is suitable for other recipes, such as Zhajiangmian 炸酱面.
+Note: Another similar bean paste called mianchi 面豉 is widely used in Chinese cooking.
+This item differs from the fermented white soybean paste suitable for other recipes, such as Zhajiangmian 炸酱面.

 Dried tangerine peel

-Dried tangerine peel has a rich aromatic flavor which pairs perfectly with black bean.
-I like to soak a piece of dried tangerine peel 陳皮, then chopped it finely and add to the black bean paste to give it an extra kick.
+Dried tangerine peel has a rich, aromatic flavor that pairs perfectly with black beans.
+I like to soak a piece of dried tangerine peel 陳皮, then chop it finely and add to the black bean paste to give it an extra kick.

 5. The essential ingredients: ginger, garlic, and scallions

-The three primary ingredients for Chinese steamed fish are ginger, garlic and, scallion.
-You can find them in almost every Chinese fish recipes!
+The three primary ingredients for Chinese steamed fish are ginger, garlic, and scallion (green onion/ spring onion).
+You can find them in almost every Chinese fish recipe!
 They help to remove the unwanted smell and introduce their aromatic flavor to the fish.

 Ginger